HEASARC/hark/README.md

       -----------
             help: Show help message (also: h, ?).
                   Use help command-name for command help
+           about: About hark!
             exit: Exit (also: quit, q)
 ```

-`hard` current has four main commands:
+`hark` currently has four main commands:

 - `list-tables` to list the tables supported by the applications.
-- `list-columns {table_name}` to list the names and descriptions of the columns in a given table.
+- `list-columns ...` to list the names and descriptions of the columns in a given table.
-- `query-table`: Query a specific table using a circular search region centered at some RA,DEC position,
+- `query-table ...`: Query a specific table using a circular search region centered at some RA,DEC position,
     with some radius.
-- `aws-download`: Download the data from the AWS.
+- `aws-download ...`: Download the data from the AWS.
 The passed URI is what you get when calling `query-tables`
     and requesting the data products.

 # Examples